 This class will be given by master printmaker Dan Noyes.
 It is a comprehensive introduction to Japanese Mokuhanga printing.
-This type of printing involves relief printing, stencil printing, and wood grain printing.
+This type of printing involves relief, stencil, and wood grain printing.

-The paper used is washi and rice paper-thin Asian paper known for unique texture.
+The paper used is washi and rice paper -- thin Asian paper known for its unique texture.

-Japanese Mokuhanga printing is one of the oldest types of printmaking combing relief, stencils and wood grain.
+Japanese Mokuhanga printing is one of the oldest types of printmaking.
 Images are transferred from the carved block to both sides of uniquely textured Asian washi paper using a hand-held tool called a baren.
 The earliest types of prints in China using this method were Buddhist prints; Mokuhanga printing was used to substitute laborious copying of texts and images.

 Class date: Saturday, July 31st, 2021